 Furthermore, because quality control of essential oils do not currently exist in the U.S., it is important to keep a few considerations in mind when selecting a good brand:

 - The essential oil comes from high-quality organic plants (as the quality of the oils can be negatively impacted by pesticide use, other chemicals, and soil conditions)

 - The essential oil is pure (as some oils have been diluted with vegetable oil)

 - The essential oil is sold in dark amber or glue glass bottles (which will prevent unfiltered light in entering and spoiling the oil)

 - The essential oil is priced right (pricing practices suggest that oils can be of low quality—the price of an oil is based on how much of the raw material is needed to create it)

-My personal favorite brand is Rocky Mountain Oils, which only sells 100% pure and authentic essential oils.
+My personal favorite brands are Rocky Mountain Oils and Plant Therapy.
+Both only sell 100% pure and authentic essential oils.
 They even offer a Certified USDA Organic line, in which all of their oils are sourced from organic practices in addition to passing extensive third-party testing.

 How do you use them?

 Essential oils enter the body through being inhaled, ingested, or applied topically.
 For example, you can place a few drops in a diffuser, add some to a bowl of steaming water, or apply it topically to the skin.
 However, when being directly applied to the skin (due to its high concentration) an essential oil should first be diluted with a carrier substance, such as coconut or almond oil.
 The recommended ratio is 1-2 drops of essential oil per 1 tsp of carrier substance.
 I often apply a few drops directly to my wrists, underneath my ears, and oftentimes the base of my brain stem.

 I encourage you to start using essential oils today, and see how they improve your mind-body connection!